jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 8.13.5 ArcCos

-Returns the inverse cosine (arccos) of each values in a raster..
+Returns the inverse cosine (arccos) of each values in a raster.

 *Parameters*: